 What is a DISCOVERY TOUR?

-We are now offering this new trip where the team will experience the country, the locations, the people and focus more one-on-one.
-There will be less locations visited to spend more time with the locals, nicer hotels, 1-2 days off and a slower pace overall.
+This team will experience the country, the locations, the people and focus more one-on-one.
+There will be time to spend time with the locals, with nice hotels, and a day off.

-This would be a good trip for someone wanting to meet their sponsor child, see what their money has done for specific projects, for someone who may be not be physically able for a ministry trip where there is often rough terrain, hiking, bad roads, etc.
+This would be a good trip for someone wanting to meet their sponsor child (we can do our best), see what their money has done for specific projects, for someone who may not be physically able for a ministry trip where there is often rough terrain, hiking, bad roads, etc.

 The trip would be very impactful for each team member, but also the locals.